Small business payroll guide for Canadian employers

 Key takeaways

-- Register for a CRA payroll account before your first payday and collect essential employee information including Social Insurance Numbers, completed TD1 forms, and banking details to ensure proper setup and compliance from day one.
+- Register for a Canada Revenue Agency (CRA) payroll account before your first payday.
+Collect each employee's Social Insurance Number, completed TD1 forms, and banking details.

-- Calculate and withhold mandatory deductions for Canada Pension Plan, Employment Insurance, and income tax from each employee's pay, then remit these amounts to the CRA by the 15th of the following month for most small businesses.
+- Calculate and withhold CPP, EI, and income tax from each pay cheque.
+Remit these amounts to the CRA by the deadline for your remitter type.

-- Choose payroll software over manual spreadsheets to automate calculations, reduce errors, track remittance deadlines, and create records the CRA accepts as official documentation.
+- Choose payroll software over spreadsheets to automate calculations, reduce errors, and create records the CRA accepts.

 Payroll is the process of paying your employees and handling the required deductions from their earnings.
-For small businesses, this means:
+For Canadian small businesses, it covers everything from calculating pay to meeting government deadlines.

 - paying staff the correct amount on time, every pay period